-From concept to completion, the client and artist work together to bring an idea to reality.
+From concept to completion, I personally work with each client to bring an idea to reality.
 Whether you are commissioning a large or small, public or private sculpture, the process remains the same.
 These are the steps you will follow as you commission a sculpture.

 1. Choosing the artist